tunjan/tunjan.github.io/src/moldova.md

 myself to be at the time of decision.
 Moldova offered me the easiest approval to initiate an adventure.

 If I had not found myself discontented with my current life-style, and feeling that it was not life that I was living.
-It would be doubitous? for me to have undertaken such a manner to eradicate the means by which I used to sustain.
+It would be dubious? for me to have undertaken such a manner to eradicate the means by which I used to sustain.
 Thus, I owe to Thoreau, Seneca and Marcus Aurelius the courage and wisdom they passed to me by as many words as endeavors they took during their own lifetimes.